 We understand that everyone's technical experiences are vastly different from KS2.
 With this in mind, we ensure that every student in supported fully with the intention of being technically confident and independent by the end of year 7.
 Students will understand the purpose and how basic Microsoft Office software works.
 We will give them real life challenges to help build their knowledge and skills.
 Throughout the year we will embed a mixture of ICT and Computer Science topics.
-Students will begin to learn the foundation skills of basic programming and some more complex programming using Python (industry level programming language).
+Students will begin to learn the foundation skills of basic programming.
 By the end of year 7 not only will students have a new understanding of ICT, their new skills will come in very handy for not only their time at school but most likely their career.